nosvagor/cogikyo/diatomi/script.md

 However, the same problem arises: "well, what do you mean by _why_?"

 > Okay, sidebar: I need to be explicit&mdash;I'm not trying to be give you an
-> intellectual run-around, and I'm not trying to be overly pedantic.
-The
+> intellectual run-around, nor am I striving to be overly pedantic.
+This video
-> following video is going to be a bit philosophical, so if you like that kinda
+> will venture into a philosophical territory, so if that appeals to you, then
-> thing, keep watching.
-If you don't, then leave, it won't hurt my feelings.
+> keep watching.
+If it doesn't, then leave; no hard feelings .... _okay a I'll be
+> a little hurt_ :/
 >
 > To be frank, I want to get into the weeds here, because I'd like to clear them
-> out the best I can. maybe we can uncover some beautiful ideas or spark
+> out the best I can so that maybe we can uncover some interesting ideas, or plant
-> fruitful counterpoints.
+> the seeds for fruitful counterpoints.
 >
 > Therefore, before we get back to the video, let's try to make my goal and
 > thesis as clear as possible.
 >
 > I am **not** trying to persuade you to adopt a belief or explain a concept to
 > you.
-While I might inadvertently do these things, but my intention is to
+While I might inadvertently do these things, my true intention is to
-> simply explore an idea that I have, and see what others might think of it.
+> simply explore an idea that I have and invite others to share their thoughts
+> on it.
 >
-> Note: this is my first attempt put myself out there and share something.
-I'll
+> Keep in mind: this is my first attempt put myself out there and share
-> probably get a few things wrong, but don't hold back.
+> something.
+I may falter at times, but don't hold back; feel free to share
+> genuine criticism.

-Finally, with the disclaimer of the way...
+Now, with the disclaimer of the way...
 Here is the core idea I'll be
 exploring:

 I think there is a primary dimension upon which the purpose of conversation